yikster/udacity-p1-navigation/README.md

 ### Environment & Goal

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+A reward of **+1** is provided for collecting a yellow banana, and a reward of **-1** is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+The state space has **37** dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, your agent must get an average score of **+13** over 100 consecutive episodes.

 ### Getting Started

 #### Install packages and dependencies

-For the Training, I used a p2.xlarge type AWS EC2 instance (Ubuntu based Deep Learning AMI, AMI ID i-0aeca4a4e5d610469) the Seoul Region, where I closely located.
-Most of the utilities are already installed  in Deep learning AMI so minor correction was made on requirment.txt file.
+I used a ml.p3.2xlarge type AWS SageMaker notebook instance for training.
+Most of the utilities are already installed on SageMaker Notbook Instance included python3.6, pytorch, pandas, and Condas.
+I make a installation scripts for ml-agents, unityagents.

+**If you want to build other OS, follow below instructions**